zbigniewstefaniuk/todo-react-app/README.md

 <br />
 <h1 align="center">Simple Todo App implemented using <a href="https://reactjs.org/">React</a></h1>

-<p align="center">With this generic app you can add todo task to your list with editing and removing option!</p>
+<p align="center">With this generic app you can add todo task to your list with editing and removing option!
+It also saves todos in Local Storage</p>
 <br />

 <h1 align="center">Setup Instructions</h1>